 What You Need to Know About 5G and the Internet of Things

-With Sprint vying to have its mobile 5G network as early as 2019, this fifth generation is quickly approaching, ready to drastically change the IoT and how we engage with the devices that utilize it.
 Now is the time to start creating a roadmap to 5G.
-Read on to find out how you can ensure your business can capitalize on the new opportunities this fifth generation technology will bring.
+Read on to find out how you can ensure your business can capitalize on the new opportunities this 5G technology will bring.

 What is 5G Technology?

-5G represents a new generation of mobile and network technology.
+5G wireless services will use radio signals, rather than copper or fiber cables, to provide customers with unprecedented wireless speeds for Internet access, according to Verizon.
+As 5G continues to evolve, benefits will includea wide array of services – including broadband, mobile and IoT (Internet of things) — and the necessary bandwidth and low latency for 3D and virtual reality applications.a new generation of mobile and network technology.
 And it promises to deliver more than just faster speeds on phone networks.
 Industry experts anticipate 5G’s biggest impact to be on the IoT.
 In addition, they believe it soon to become the biggest driver of the IoT’s growth and expansion.

 This new fifth-generation network can transmit data up to ten times faster than the current standard that is 4G/LTE.
 Where 4G developed high-speed connections needed for streaming video and data, 5G is projected to bring even faster speeds and increased connectivity.